vittorioromeo/bcs_thesis/source/30_ecst/30_compiletime_options.md

 **System signatures** are used to define the following system settings:

-* **Inner parallelism policy**: either allows the system to run in multiple threads *(subtasks)* using a specific strategy or forces the system to run in a single thread.
+* **Inner parallelism policy**: either allows the system to run in multiple threads *(subtasks)* using a specific strategy or forces the system to run in a single thread;

 * **List of dependencies**: list of systems whose execution needs to be completed before allowing the current one to run.
-Used to build the [previously mentioned](#overview_outer_parallelism_dag) outer parallelism DAG.
+Used to build the [previously mentioned](#overview_outer_parallelism_dag) outer parallelism DAG;

 * **Accessed component types**: components types mutated or read by the system.
-Used to subscribe matching entities to the system and to allow and verify component access in system implementation.
+Used to subscribe matching entities to the system and to allow and verify component access in system implementation;

 * **Output type**: type of data produced by every subtask, if any.